asteca/asteca.github.io/docs/install.rst

 Download
 --------

-The latest packaged release can be downloaded `from Github`_.
+The latest packaged release must be `downloaded from Github`_.
 After downloading, extract the compressed file wherever you want the code to exist.
 Alternatively the entire project can be cloned via `git`_ with (Linux command):